kk289/STAT-361_Linear_Models/HollywoodMovies Project/README.md

 Name: Hollywood Dataset,
 Professor : Dr. Darrin Weber,
-Authors : Kevil Khadka, Santosh Jnawali, Rizon Giri,
+Authors : Kevil Khadka, Santosh Jnawali, Rizon Giri

+Dataset: HollywoodMovies2011

 #Abstract
 This study works on a dataset which includes information of the Hollywood movies of the year